Reviewing Regal Rexnord (RRX) & Its Competitors

-Regal Rexnord (NYSE:RRX – Get Free Report) is one of 25 public companies in the “General industrial machinery,” industry, but how does it weigh in compared to its rivals?
-We will compare Regal Rexnord to related businesses based on the strength of its risk, earnings, dividends, institutional ownership, analyst recommendations, profitability and valuation.
+Regal Rexnord (NYSE:RRX – Get Free Report) is one of 25 public companies in the “General industrial machinery,” industry, but how does it compare to its competitors?
+We will compare Regal Rexnord to related businesses based on the strength of its risk, profitability, valuation, dividends, earnings, analyst recommendations and institutional ownership.

 Dividends

-This is a breakdown of current ratings for Regal Rexnord and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings and price targets for Regal Rexnord and its competitors, as provided by MarketBeat.

 |Sell Ratings